sso66/eagletonlabs-browserify-node-js/src/basics/README.md

   > Lesson learned how to use the **npm** to package a local module as well as publish to NPM registry, also, how to install the Node.js module and use them in your own Node.js application.

 - Up Next
   > Covers the event driven nature of Node.js to solve concurrency issues.
-Also, you will get a chance to see how events work in the Node.js environment and how to control, manipulae and use them in Node.js in your applications.
+Also, you will get a chance to see how events work in the Node.js environment and how to control, manipulate and use them in Node.js in your applications.